The Commissioner's role

 The Commissioner for Residential Tenancies provides independent advice to the Victorian Government to recommend changes to renting laws, programs and services to improve the renting rights, practices and tenant experiences across Victoria.

-- expose market practices and regulatory gaps that erode the rights of renters
+- exposes market practices and regulatory gaps that erode the rights of renters

-- further initiatives to increase renters' understanding and knowledge of their rights
+- furthers initiatives to increase renters' understanding and knowledge of their rights

-- pursue opportunities to strengthen the rights of renters and improve market practices
+- pursues opportunities to strengthen the rights of renters and improve market practices

-- support the development of improved dispute resolution processes and other mechanisms to better enable renters' to exercise their rights
+- supports the development of improved dispute resolution processes and other mechanisms to better enable renters' to exercise their rights

-- assist in the implementation of the amendments to the Residential Tenancies Act (External link) to ensure the reforms improve renter experiences as intended
+- assists in the implementation of the amendments to the Residential Tenancies Act to ensure the reforms improve renter experiences as intended

 - work collaboratively with government and rental sector stakeholders for their consideration and action